bayinfosys/bayinfosys.github.io/library/33-vector-db-filters.md

 LIMIT 10;
 ```

 The SQL remains clear and expressive.
-The challenge lies in signal normalization and query planner behavior.
+The challenge lies in signal normalisation and query planner behaviour.

 Different signals operate on different scales:
-- Vector distance: 0 to 2 for cosine distance on normalized vectors
+- Vector distance: 0 to 2 for cosine distance on normalised vectors
 - Text rank: 0 to approximately 1 depending on document length and query complexity
 - View count: unbounded, hence the log transformation

-Without normalization, one signal dominates.
+Without normalisation, one signal dominates.
 The popularity score in the example uses log scaling and division to bring values into a comparable range.
-More sophisticated approaches might use min-max normalization, z-scores, or percentile ranks computed from dataset statistics.
+More sophisticated approaches might use min-max normalisation, z-scores, or percentile ranks computed from dataset statistics.

 The query planner faces new challenges when ORDER BY contains complex expressions combining multiple signals.
 Simple vector ordering with a single distance calculation can use the HNSW index efficiently.
 Combined ranking with multiple signals and arithmetic operations may cause the planner to abandon the vector index entirely, opting for a sequential scan instead.